RCC PRT Programme: How to register

 - Experiential learning (discussions and observations of other professionals)

-- Participation in regional workshops and CPD with your peers (as organised by a regional Tutor)
+- Participation in live, online, interactive workshops and CPD with your peers (facilitated by expereinced PRT Tutors)

 - Reflection and development planning (identifying and addressing your own learning needs)